-Basement water seepage can be an ongoing issue that sometimes becomes just a fact of spring.
-Water from saturated ground can find it's way in through just about any crack or seam in a basement's floor and foundation.
-Sometimes it can even soak directly through solid concrete.
-If rising ground water becomes trapped under the floor, it can build "Hydro-static" pressure, resulting in cracking and heaving.
-Maybe you would like to finish that basement someday and increase the living space and value of your home.
-Maybe this last flood was the final straw.
+Basement water seepage can be an ongoing issue that becomes just an accepted fact of spring.
+Water from saturated ground can find its way through any crack or seam in a basement floor and foundation.
+It can even soak directly through concrete.
+If rising ground water becomes trapped, it can build "Hydro-static" pressure, resulting in cracking and heaving.

 There is a multitude of suggested solutions out there; But the most reliable and time tested is an Interior Drain Tile System.
 If installed correctly, it can permanently prevent basement water seepage.
 Below is demonstrated, the various ways water can enter a basement and why certain approaches don't always work.

 In-Home Radon Exposure can be a serious concern.
 According to the EPA, it's the number one cause of lung cancer among non-smokers.
 Radon originates from deep uranium deposits.
 As it's released from the soil beneath our homes, it becomes trapped and accumulates.
 When inhaled it releases Alpha, Beta and Gamma radiation directly into the lungs.
 It's similar to receiving chest x-rays.
 There is no proven safe level of exposure.
 Whatever your radon level is, you want it to be lower.
 The Upper Midwest has some of the highest radon levels in the nation.